 Confidential hotlines run by federal agencies, nonprofits and other organizations can connect you with crisis counselors or trained staff who have the knowledge and resources to guide you toward recovery from drug addiction and other mental health concerns.
 Many hotlines are free to call and available 24/7.
 You can often receive help while remaining completely anonymous.

 Contact a crisis hotline today for assistance with addiction, mental illness, domestic abuse or another issue affecting your mental health.
 With one phone call, you can receive emotional support and information about treatment centers and supportive services in your area.

-Our mission at DrugRehab.com is to give people and their families the knowledge, resources and tools they need to overcome addiction.
+Get answers to your questions from the admissions team at Advanced Recovery Systems.
+Our mission is to give people and their families the knowledge, resources and tools they need to overcome addiction.
 Call our 24-hour hotline to learn about evidence-based treatment options for drug and alcohol addiction, eating disorders and co-occurring mental health disorders.
 We can connect you with a treatment center and answer your questions about admissions, costs, insurance and other important topics.

 The Substance Abuse and Mental Health Services Administration’s helpline offers information in English and Spanish to people facing addiction, substance abuse problems and mental health concerns.
 Callers from the United States and U.S. territories can get free help finding nearby physicians and treatment centers specializing in addiction and mental health disorders.